 A Look Back at The Growth of Online Options

-.
-The publication cites a report, titled, “Going the Distance: Online Education in the United States, 2011,” which showed that 32 percent more students took an online course during fall 2011 term.
+Historically, online courses have been increasing at community colleges nationwide since 2005, according to a recent report at Santa Ynez Valley News.
+The publication cites a report, titled, “Going the Distance: Online Education in the United States, 2011,” which showed that 32 percent more students took an online course during the fall 2011 term.
 That means more than 6.7 million community college students took advantage of online opportunities during that semester alone.

 California Embraces Online Education – Almost

 Students and faculty have also noted that success in online coursework requires more self-discipline than classes on the community college campus.
-The accountability tends to be missing in a situation where students and professors do not engage in regular face-to-face contact.
-However, online interaction between professors and students can help the accountability factor and increase odds for student success in this style of college teaching.
+Accountability tends to be missing in a situation where students and professors do not engage in regular face-to-face contact.
+However, online interaction between professors and students can help the accountability factor and increase the odds for student success in this style of college teaching.

 Despite concerns, Governor Brown wants to invest nearly $37 million in distance learning in his state.
 Around $16.9 million of that allotment would go directly to community colleges to develop online learning options for their students.
 The rest would be invested in four-year schools to produce similar distance learning programs.
 Time will tell whether additional online options will help students in California and across the country complete the higher education they need to get the jobs they want.

 Fast-forward To 2019 and the Pandemic

 Advances in online teaching applications have made teaching online much more effective than it was ten years ago, even five years ago.
 Most applications are cloud-based, so you don't have to worry about having special equipment to access the classes.
 Your professors will give you instructions about best practices.
 As far as getting the quality education you are paying for, be assured that the same curriculum and teaching the school used in the classroom will be used online.
 The only difference is the method by which the teaching is delivered.